peterkhe1999/CheatSheet/OSCP/README.md

 Vunerable SQL query:`$query = "SELECT * from customers WHERE name LIKE '".$_POST["search_input"]."%'";`

+Submit the following injected query into the search bar

 Orders the results by a specific column => number of columns

 ```
 ' ORDER BY 1-- //
 ```